MuhammadZulfadli/bot-telegram-revisi/README.md

 # Online Order Bot Telegram

-### Noted: *Database server was disconnect, therefore database still working on local server
+### Noted: *Database server was disconnect, therefore database still working on local server and this is not already use a botkit

 #### Bot was running with online server database with mysql
 #### This project doesn't completely